Researchers show that a single molecule allows a beam of light with a few photons to be controlled – a step towards the photonic computer.

 The Jedi knights of the Star Wars saga are engaged in an impossible fight.
 This does not result from the superiority of the enemy empire, but from physics because laser swords cannot be used for fighting like metallic blades: beams of light don’t feel each other.
 Until now, for a light beam to perceive another one, it has required a large chunk of material as intermediary, and very intense light.
 A team at the Max Planck Institute for the Science of Light has demonstrated for the first time a mediation process with only a single organic molecule and just a handful of photons.
 The researchers influence and switch another light beam with these particles of light.
 This basic experiment not only promises a place in physics textbooks, but it may also help in the development of nano-optical transistors for a photonic computer.

 Currently, the future of the computer industry is unclear.
 Semiconductor components like the transistor cannot be miniaturized indefinitely and run at ever-higher speeds.
 One possibility for developing more compact and powerful computers could result from processing information with photons instead of electrons.
 That is a major objective of photonics.
 However, there is a fundamental problem in the attempt to develop a purely optical transistor: “Light cannot simply be switched by other light in the way that electric current is switched with current in a conventional transistor”, explains Vahid Sandoghdar, Director of the Nano-optics Division at the Max Planck Institute for the Science of Light and Alexander von Humboldt Professor of the Friedrich-Alexander University, Erlangen-Nürnberg.
-How shy particles of light are becomes obvious when one crosses the beams of two torches or two lasers.
+How shy particles of light become obvious when one crosses the beams of two torches or two lasers.
 What happens is: nothing.
 “A medium is required to mediate the light-light interaction”

 A control beam alters the optical properties of the molecule